stevenrskelton/stevenrskelton.github.io/_posts/2013-09-25-separation-of-concerns-with-finagle.md

 Right now all “post” methods return `Future.never`, which is ok since we will never try resolve it.
 The only point of the post class is to execute code, the original service implementation handles any return values.
 The `Future.never` satisfies Scala’s type checking, returning a `Future[Nothing]`, this matches any thrift return type.
-We could have also used null, but given null‘s stigma in Scala I think this is a better choice.
+We could have also used null, but within Scala I think this is a better choice.

 The only implementation necessary in the post class is for `updateFoo`, since we don’t expect a `get` method to trigger cache invalidation.
 Without loss of generality, we’ll call a method in an arbitrary external object